Chicago mayor to White House press secretary: "Hey, Karen. Watch your mouth"

 "Where's Lightfoot" memes showing the mayor watching over the city are a popular mainstay in Chicago -- on one Instagram page, the mayor pops up at park barricades, people's homes as they consider going outside, and even in iconic works of art.

-Lightfoot, a former assistant US attorney, not only became Chicago's first female mayor when she was elected, but also the city's first to identify as lesbian.
+Lightfoot, a former assistant US attorney, not only became Chicago's first Black female mayor when she was elected, but also the city's first to identify as lesbian.

-Note: Correction: This story has been updated to correct that Lightfoot was the city's first Black female mayor.